yaitso/box/GLOBAL.md

       - math: 𝛼 𝛽 Δ ∞ ∑ ∫
       - sets: ∈ ∉ ∀ ∃ ⊂ ⊃ ∩ ∪
       - logic: ≠ ≤ ≥ ≈ ∧ ∨ ¬ ⊕

+      BUT NOT IN CODE EDITS THAT IS STRICLY FORBIDDEN.
     </unicode_symbols>

     <elegant_typography scope="prose NOT code" severity="critical">